 How much does it cost to join?

 There will be no family out of pocket costs.
 No club dues.
 Supplies are covered by the NC Cooperative Extension office.
-A shirt with our club logo will be provided at no cost to you.

 We will meet 1-2 times a month on Saturdays at 10AM.